HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Human Navigation Simulator (HuNavSim)

 A wrapper to use \textit{HuNavSim} along with the Gazebo simulator is also provided.
 Figure \ref{fig:wrapper_diagram} shows the wrapper modules (red square) and the communication with the Gazebo simulator and \textit{HuNavSim}.

 The control of the agent movement has been programmed as a Gazebo world plugin that must be included in the Gazebo world file.
-Also the human agents are included as a Gazebo actors in the same file.
-For that reason, we have programmed two modules: \begin{itemize} \item A \textit{world\_generator} module which is in charge of reading the configuration parameters of the human agents (defined in the agents' configuration yaml file), and to write the proper plugin and agents in the base Gazebo world file. \item Then, Gazebo loads this world file, and the \textit{HuNav plugin} communicates with \textit{HuNavSim} to update the agents' status during the execution of the simulation. \end{itemize}
+Also the human agents are included as a Gazebo actor in the same file.
+For that reason, we have programmed the following two modules: \begin{itemize} \item A \textit{world\_generator} module which is in charge of reading the configuration parameters of the human agents (defined in the agents' configuration \texttt{yaml} file), and to write the proper plugin and agents in the base Gazebo world file. \item Then, Gazebo loads this world file and the \textit{HuNav plugin} communicates with \textit{HuNavSim} to update the agents' status (model pose in the world) during the execution of the simulation. \end{itemize}

-A set of typical scenarios shared with humans is included with the wrapper: a cafeteria, a warehouse, and a house.
-Moreover, we have developed a new set of different 3D human models with different animations according to the individual behavior.
+A set of typical scenarios shared with humans is included in the wrapper: a cafeteria, a warehouse, and a house.
+Moreover, we have developed a new set of different 3D human models.
 The human 3D model and the associated behavior can be selected by the user.
+Since \textit{HuNavSim} only determines the agents' global position and orientation in the Gazebo world, we try to provide an agent's natural body movements by using different animations to better express the different agent behaviors visually.
+However, producing a very realistic body movement is beyond the scope of this work.

 The wrapper documentation and code are publicly available at \url{https://github.com/robotics-upo/hunav_gazebo_wrapper}